 Optionally, Virtual Delivery Agents (VDAs) can use information published in Active Directory to determine which Controllers they can register with (discovery).
 This method is supported primarily for backward compatibility, and is available only if the VDAs are in the same Active Directory forest as the Controllers.
 For information about this discovery method see Active Directory OU-based discovery and CTX118976.

-Do not change the computer name or the domain membership of a Delivery Controller after the Site is configured.
+Note: Do not change the computer name or the domain membership of a Delivery Controller after the site is configured.